ChicoState/ux-GoodDays/phaseI/README.md

 ## Introduction

-GoodDays is a minimalist daily journaling app.
-Users log how they feel after each day on a scale from 1 to 5, any activities they did that day, and optionally add written notes or comments.
-Users will also be able to add and remove custom activities in order to reflect on their daily habits and moods.
+GoodDays is a minimalist daily journaling app that allows users to log their feelings on a scale from 1 to 5 at the end of each day.
+Users can also record daily activities and optionally add written notes or comments.
+Additionally, they have the flexibility to add and remove custom activities to reflect on their daily habits and moods.

 ## Methods